Razer BlackShark V2 X Gaming Headset – Detailed and Balanced Review

 Chassis Weight240g (Ultra-Lightweight Profile)

-Microphone LogicHyperClear Cardioid (Fixed Position)
+Microphone LogicHyperClear Cardioid (Noise Rejecting)

 ConnectivityUniversal 3.5mm Analog Jack

-Spatial Support7.1 Surround Sound (via Windows)
+Spatial Support7.1 Surround Sound (Windows 10/11)

 The "Gravity-Defying" Comfort